jamii/jamii.github.com/_drafts/relational-ui.markdown

 The nodes in each group are sorted in the order they will appear in the DOM and the groups themselves are sorted in depth-first order, so if we generate these instructions by order of group and then reverse order within the group, we can be sure that by the time each instruction is run the parent and sibling will always exist.

+(What about html escaping?
+Well, the only way we ever create DOM nodes is via `document.createElement` or `document.createTextNode` so injection attacks are not possible there.
+It *is* currently possible to inject javascript into interpolated values in event handlers.
+I plan to deal with that by jsonifying data before interpolating it into javascript strings.)

 ## Expressiveness

 All the examples in this post only spliced data into text nodes, but the implementation allows splicing anywhere: